parsgit/NitroFM/README.md

 ![NitroFM Screenshot](https://github.com/parsgit/NitroFM/blob/master/scr/Screenshot%20from%20NitroFM.png)

-how to Install linux server :
+How to install in linux  :
 -
 in to terminal
 ```php